MJSBikes97/roco222/lab-journal/matt/Journal-1.md

 ## Motor v3 - Further Improvements

 After the structural limits of the lego motor were accidentally realised (in other words, I dropped it) I decided to implement some further improvements over the original design.
-These included an additional 60-turn coil a 90-degrees to the existing one and brushes made from exposed wire-ends rather than copper tape.
+These included an additional 60-turn coil at 90-degrees to the existing one and brushes made from exposed wire-ends rather than copper tape.

 I also repositioned the brushes so they both trail in the direction of rotation to reduce drag on the commumtator and improve efficiency.

 The remainder of the construction was broadly the same as before.

+The additional coils reduced the cogging effect when the motor was operating, however the motor was not self starting.
+This was because, when powered up, the first coil aligned horizontally with the magnetic field would provide force to move the armature the first 45-degrees, but would then have moved out of the magnetic field.
+This would cause the motor to stall with both coils at 45-degree angles from the magnetic field due to a lack of armature momentum.
+The armature would stall before the second coil was connected to the supply by the commutator, hence a manual start was always required by pushing the flywheel connected to the armature.
 ## Motor v4 - Self-Starting and Improved Brushes

 To improve the  motor performance I decided to add a third coil.
 This allowed the motor to be self starting as a certain percentage of the maximum force applied to the coils is always applied to 2 of the 3 coils.
+This means the motor cannot be stalled if
 ![3-Coil Armature](https://github.com/MJSBikes97/roco222/blob/master/lab-journal/matt/IMG_20180109_122936.jpg)
 ![Armature Windings](https://github.com/MJSBikes97/roco222/blob/master/lab-journal/matt/IMG_20180109_122952.jpg)
 The arrangement of the coils is such that two coils are connected in series between the poles of the commutator.
 The position of the magnets was also adjusted due to the reduction in the OD of the coil rotor.
 Each coil has a turn count of 80 and are separated at 120 degree increments.